caaiitlin/taiko-guide/README.md

 # taiko.guide

-An English-language documentation project for **Taiko no Tatsujin**.
+An English-language guide and documentation project for **Taiko no Tatsujin**.

 **Website:** https://taiko.guide